aseprite/docs/layers.md

 ## Transparent Layers

 All layers with an alpha channel are called transparent layers.
-You can have several of these kind of layers in the same sprite.
+You can have several of these in the same sprite.
 You can stack them as you want using the [timeline](timeline.md).
 And you can displace these layers using the [Move tool](move-tool.md) ![Move tool icon](tools/move-tool.png)).